 We spend 15 minutes at the summit of Kilimanjaro.

-What is the temperature at the summit of Kilimanjaro?
+What is the temperature at the summit?

 The summit of Kilimanjaro remains below freezing point all year round.